How Much Does It Cost to Install a Supercharger? (2026 Guide)

 Item Additional Cost

-Premium Fuel Often recommended/required for tuned applications
+Premium Fuel Often recommended or required for tuned applications

 Increased Fuel Usage Depends on driving; higher under boost